Kinematical Cusp and Resonance Interpretations of the $X(2900)$: Triangle Final State Interaction Models

 As indicated in Fig.~\ref{fig:triangle}, mesons $b$ and $c$ will be taken to have flavour $\bar{D}K$.
 Clearly, choosing $bc = \bar{D}^*K^*$ and $\bar D_1K$ will be important to creating reaction strength near 2900 MeV.
 For completeness we shall expand this collection to include related channels which can also couple to $1^-$, specifically $\bar{D}K|_P$, $\bar{D}^*K^*|_P$, $\bar D_1K|_S$, and $\bar D_1K^*|_S$, where the partial wave is indicated with a subscript.
 (We do not include $\bar{D}^*K|_P$, $\bar{D}K^*|_P$ for reasons discussed later.)
 In practice we will find that an excellent fit to the experimental data can be obtained with only a subset of these channels.

 The next step is to model the vertices in the triangle diagram.
 The electroweak vertex will be written in terms of the heavy quark effective field, with the transition $B\to D^{(*)}$ represented by the Isgur-Wise function $\xi(w)$ with $\xi \sim (2/(1+w))^2$ and the orbital transition $B\to D_1$ represented by the Isgur-Wise function $\tau(w)$.
 The variable $w$ is defined as $p_B\cdot p_D/(m_B m_D)$ and the function $\tau$ will be approximated by $(2/(1+w))^6$\cite{Ebert:1999ga}.
+Expressing $w$ in terms of three momenta is frame-dependent\cite{Lakhina:2006vg}; we make this mapping in the $B$ meson rest frame.
 Decay constants, CKM matrix elements, etc will be absorbed into coupling strengths (to be defined shortly) and will henceforth be suppressed.
-We remark that dependence on the form of the electroweak vertex can be readily absorbed into model coupling parameters.
+We shall see that dependence on the form of the electroweak vertex can be readily absorbed into model coupling parameters.

 The upper vertex represents a strong decay and we have chosen to model it with the well-known `3P0' model of hadronic transitions~\cite{3p0}.
-Thus, for example, the transition $D_s^* \to DK$ is approximately proportional to $x\exp(-x^2/12)$, where $x=p/\beta_\textrm{3P0}$ and $\beta_\textrm{3P0}$ is a universal width parameter describing simple harmonic oscillator wavefunctions for the mesons.
+Thus, for example, the transition $D_s^* \to DK$ is approximately proportional to $x\exp(-x^2/12)$, where $x=p/\beta_\textrm{3P0}$, $p$ is the relative final state momentum, and $\beta_\textrm{3P0}$ is a universal width parameter describing simple harmonic oscillator wavefunctions for the mesons.
 Although this form is typical, we believe that the exponential decay is not physical for large momentum and have replaced this functional form with

 though, in practice, this makes little difference.
 Once again, the strength of the vertex will be absorbed into a global coupling.